Wisconsin NRHS is a chapter of the National Railway Historical Society.

 Wisconsin Chapter meetings are held on the first Friday of every month (except July & August), at 7:30 p.m., in the lower level meeting room of the North Shore Congregational Church, 7330 North Santa Monica Boulevard in Fox Point, Wisconsin.
 Click here for a Bing map and directions.

 Our meetings are always open to members and anyone who has an interest in railroad history or today's railroad operations.
 No admission fee is charged.
-If you find yourself aligned with the goals of the chapter, please consider joining.

 Upcoming meetings: